 - Fennec fox pet costs about $1500 to $2000.

-- Fennec fox pets tend to bond with its first owner and do not rehome easily.
+- Fennec fox pets tend to bond with their first owner and do not rehome easily.

 - So to buy a fennec fox pet from a commercial breeder, purchasers are usually placed on the waiting list for about a year or more.